Michele Cappellari Python Programs

 How to install: Use pip install capfit.
 Without write access to the global site-packages directory, use pip install --user capfit.

-Usage examples: are in the directory “examples” inside the main package folder inside site-packages.
-The full documentation is on the Python Package Index (PyPI)
+Usage examples: Are in the directory “examples” inside the main package folder inside site-packages.

 6 PaFit: Fitting Kinematic PA